Debt Consolidation vs Debt Settlement: Which Is Better in 2026?

 |---|---|---|

-| Credit impact | Can be neutral or positive if payments stay on time | Often negative, especially if payments stop first |
+| Credit impact | Can be neutral or positive if payments stay current | Often negative, especially if missed payments happen first |

-| Best first step | Compare APR, fees, term, and monthly payment | Validate the debt and get any agreement in writing |
+| Smart first step | Compare APR, fees, term, and total cost | Validate the debt and get every agreement in writing |

 How Debt Consolidation Works